sahahn/parc_scaling/docs/results_by_target.md

 - See [All Interactive By Target](./interactive7.html) to see a version of the interactive plot above, but with the results from the multiple parcellation strategies added as well.

+- Likewise, Click [here](./all_results_by_target_table.html) to see the full and sortable raw results as broken down by target variable, with the extra results from the multiple parcellation strategies added - though the [interactive plot](./interactive7.html) may be more legible.